Abdul9010150809/SCT_WD_3/README.md

-# Tic Tac Toe – Web Game
+# Task 3 :-Tic Tac Toe – Web Game

 Welcome to the **Tic Tac Toe** web game repository!
 This is a fun and beginner-friendly project built using **HTML**, **CSS**, and **JavaScript**.
 It includes modern enhancements like player name input, score tracking, light/dark theme toggle, and more—all without using any backend database.